-Finally, partial monotonicity is not the only problem that can be posed in terms of a positivity constraint of an ANN.
-For instance, some open problems, such as certifying the convexity of an ANN, could be considered as checking the positivity of the second derivatives.
-Therefore, the proposed methodology could be applied to this problem.
-Convexity is another problem that has only been studied under some restrictive hypotheses on the ANN's architecture.
-However, there are no general sufficient conditions or methods known for certifying such properties on an already trained ANN\cite{Sivaprasad2021TheNetworks}.
+Finally, partial monotonicity is not the only property that can be framed as a positivity constraint in ANNs.
+For example, certifying convexity reduces to checking positivity of second derivatives, making the proposed methodology applicable.
+Convexity has so far been studied only under restrictive architectural assumptions, and no general sufficient conditions or methods exist for certifying it in already trained ANNs \cite{Sivaprasad2021TheNetworks}.

-The paper is structured as follows: Section \ref{sec:lipvor} proposes the novel LipVor Algorithm for the positivity certification of a black-box model.
-Section \ref{sec:mono_nn} presents ANN's partial monotonicity certification and the proposed upper bound for the Lipschitz constant of the partial derivatives.
-Section \ref{sec:mono_training} introduces the methodology for training unconstrained certified partial monotonic ANNs, and in Section \ref{sec:case_studies}, two case studies are described to understand the functioning of the presented methodology.
-Finally, contributions and results are summarized in Section \ref{sec:conclusion}.
-Moreover, the presented algorithm and the results obtained are available at \href{https://github.com/alejandropolo/LipschitzNN}{https://github.com/alejandropolo/LipschitzNN}.
+The paper is structured as follows: Section \ref{sec:lipvor} introduces the LipVor Algorithm for positivity certification of a black-box model.
+Section \ref{sec:mono_nn} presents ANN partial monotonicity certification and the proposed Lipschitz upper bound for the partial derivatives.
+Section \ref{sec:mono_training} details the training methodology for unconstrained certified partial monotonic ANNs.
+Section \ref{sec:implementation_details} describes computational aspects, including libraries and complexity analysis.
+Section \ref{sec:case_studies} illustrates the approach through case studies.
+Finally, Section \ref{sec:conclusion} summarizes the contributions and results.
+The algorithm and experiments are available at \href{https://github.com/alejandropolo/LipVor}{https://github.com/alejandropolo/LipVor}.